Core Web Vitals for Framer Website Performance

 • Defer non-critical JavaScript: This ensures that scripts load after the page’s primary content.

-• Minimise third-party tracking scripts: Too many analytics and ad scripts increase load times.
+• Minimize third-party tracking scripts: Too many analytics and ad scripts increase load times.

-• Optimise Framer animations: Overloading pages with multiple animations consumes processing power, increasing delays.
+• Optimize Framer animations: Overloading pages with multiple animations consumes processing power, increasing delays.

 4.2 Streamlined Animations & Interactions